rizwanmalik177/rizwanmalik177/README.md

 <hr/>
 <h4 align="center">I’m a React Web application developer with experience in building responsive and optimized web applications using
 the latest technologies and practices in a remote environment for a year and a half.
-I’ve worked on a different kind of projects such as SPA’s, landing pages, and e-commerce while keeping the design as provided by the UI/UX team.</h4>
+I’ve worked on a different kind of projects such as SPAs, landing pages, and e-commerce, while keeping the design as provided by the UI/UX team.</h4>
 <br>
 <p align="center"> <img src="https://komarev.com/ghpvc/?username=rizwanmalik177&label=Rizwan's%20Profile%20Views%20&color=dc143c&style=plastic" alt="rizwanmalik177" /> </p>